aspardog/ENPOL/README.md

 ## Workflow

-Some of the Codes has the following structure:
+Codes with several functions have the following structure:

-1. Upper level: A single file controls all the program and it is the RunMe.R script.
-This is a "single-call" file and it is designed to just be called along with a single argument that contains the abbreviated name of the country group that we would like to generate the figure for.
-Once that it is called, the script will start generating the outputs of the activated functions, such as in hypothesis.
+1. Upper level: A single file controls all the programs, including the RunMe.R script.
+This is a "single-call" file, designed just to be called along with a single argument containing the abbreviated name of the country group that we would like to generate the figure.
+Once it is called, the script will start developing the outputs of the activated functions, such as in the hypothesis.

 2. Defining Functions: The RunMe file will call several defining functions.
-Depending on the stage of the data process, .
+Depending on the stage of the data process.

+For codes with a single function, it is established and run in the same code file.

 ## How to use

-In order to use the codes in needed to follow the
+In this repository, the code is thoughtfully provided, offering a transparent and accessible glimpse into the analytical processes undertaken.
+However, it's important to note that the databases integral to these analyses are not directly accessible within the repository.
+To faithfully replicate and engage with the presented analyses, interested parties are encouraged to establish direct communication with the authors.
+This intentional separation between code and databases underscores the authors' commitment to maintaining the integrity of their data sources while facilitating collaboration and further exploration.

+By reaching out to the authors, individuals can not only gain insights into the intricacies of the datasets but also foster a collaborative environment where knowledge exchange and methodological discussions can thrive.
+This approach not only promotes transparency but also emphasizes the collaborative nature of scientific inquiry, encouraging a dynamic exchange of ideas within the research community.

 ## Contact